o0101/cs.js/README.md

 - [x] [Heap](src/heap.js)
 - [ ] \*Sorted-linked-array
+- [ ] Heap X Circular buffer ( I have an idea for something like concentric circles, heap, each row / layer of heap is actually a circle, maybe like a linked list, or a circular buffer.
+Somehow combining some heap priority property with some FIFO or overwrite thing.
+Not sure yet, but maybe there is something )
 - [ ] Skiplist
 - [ ] Priority queue
 - [ ] Self-organizing list (move-to-front, count, swap)